 Our exceptionally soft, warm wools for example can pill just like any sweater.
 Pilling occurs from normal wear when loose fibers move to the surface of the fabric causing them to twist together into small balls.
 This characteristic does not mean the wrap is flawed – it is part of the tightly woven story of this fabric itself.
 You can easily remove any pills with a sweater stone or fabric combs or just by hand.

 There is also our incredibly fuzzy bouclé yarn – which characteristically always has pulls.
 This gives the fabric its signature soft texture.
 The more you wear this wrap the softer it will get, and that is thanks to the beautiful pulls in the fabric.

-Artipoppe wraps and ring slings arrive washed, ironed and ready to use.
-When the day comes that you need to give your wrap a wash, it is important to consult the washing instructions on the tag or in our babywearing guide.
-By always following these directions, you will ensure that your wrap stays as strong as the day you received it.
+Artipoppe carriers – baby wraps, ring slings and Zeitgeist carriers – arrive washed, ironed and ready to use.
+When the day comes that you need to give your Artipoppe product a wash, it is important to consult the washing instructions on the tag or in our babywearing guide.
+By always following these directions, you will ensure that your carrier stays as strong as the day you received it.

 Beauty marks and the flaws you can fix

 Beauty marks are intrinsic parts of a fabric’s story, and certain flaws are simply caused by use.
 Here we explain the most common beauty marks and flaws that have no effect on the fabric’s strength and how you can fix them at home.

 A weaver’s knot can occur when the weaver has to make a knot when the spool of yarn finishes.
 This is an un-removable beauty mark.
 Weaver’s knots do not affect the safety, or integrity of your carrier.